mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

  |S: Person?| |
  |T: Key Door Person.|(off screen) T indicates that her mother is the person she is referring to|

- Gesture analysis (explained in a the methodology chapter) is valuable to shed light on this exchange.
-It is the indication that the mother is the person who will be responsible for implementing the GDP that the child is tangentially prompting to be implemented.
+ Gesture analysis  shows that the child proposes that the mother is the person who will be responsible for implementing the GDP.

  **Notes to integrate here**